mate-academy/py-chat-queries/README.md

 python app/manage.py loaddata chat_data.json
 ```

-Write some services which should perform different queries on this domain:
+Write some functions which should perform different queries on this domain:
 1. `get_messages_that_contain_word` - function should return list of messages that contains `word` in its text.
 Use case-insensitive containment test.